Generalizable Deepfake Detection Based on Forgery-aware Layer Masking and Multi-artifact Subspace Decomposition: Experiments

+\textbf{Protocol 1: Cross-Dataset Evaluation.} FMSD is compared with representative baselines covering multiple mainstream directions in deepfake detection, and adopt AUC as the primary metric because it is the most widely reported indicator in standard cross-dataset evaluation.
+To comprehensively assess cross-domain generalization, our method is further evaluated under both frame-level and video-level settings.
+The results are summarized as follows.

-It is worth noting that FA \cite{Cui2025ForensicsAdapter} introduces an additional mask prediction branch to guide the model to focus on facial boundary regions, thereby providing certain advantages for face-swapping–based forgeries.
-However, this method relies on extra pixel-level annotations, imposing higher requirements on the training data and limiting its practical applicability.
-In contrast, the proposed MASM does not require any explicit mask supervision and can be trained using only raw images, while achieving strong performance across diverse forgery datasets, which clearly demonstrates its superior generalization capability.
+Table~\ref{frame_auc_comparison} reports the frame-level AUC comparison against 13 representative detectors.
+Overall, the proposed FMSD consistently achieves strong cross-domain generalization across all test datasets.
+In particular, FMSD attains frame-level AUCs of 84.4\% and 94.8\% on DFDC and DFD, respectively, outperforming all competing methods.
+On CDF-v2 and DFDCP, FMSD achieves 89.5\% and 88.4\%, respectively, ranking second and trailing FA~\cite{Cui2025ForensicsAdapter} by a small margin.
+Notably, FA introduces an additional mask-prediction branch to explicitly guide the model to focus on facial boundary regions, which can be advantageous for face-swapping manipulations.
+However, this design relies on extra pixel-level supervision, imposing stronger annotation requirements and thus limiting practical applicability.
+In contrast, FMSD does not require explicit mask supervision and can be trained solely with raw images, while still delivering competitive or superior performance across diverse forgery datasets, demonstrating robust generalization.

-\textbf{Video-level AUC Evaluation:} Table~\ref{video_level_generalization} presents the comparison results of video-level generalization performance across datasets under the same training setting.
-It can be observed that the proposed MASM achieves the best performance on all test datasets, with an average video-level AUC of 0.92985, significantly outperforming existing state-of-the-art methods.
-Specifically, on the DFDC \cite{Dolhansky2020DFDC} and DFD \cite{Google2019DFD} datasets, MASM improves upon the second-best method, Effort \cite{Yan2024OrthogonalSD}, by more than 2\%, and outperforms StA \cite{Yan2024STA} by approximately 1.6\%, indicating stronger cross-domain generalization capability in complex video forgery scenarios.

-It is worth noting that StA \cite{Yan2024STA} is a representative video-level detection method that explicitly models inter-frame inconsistencies to capture temporal forgery cues, thereby achieving strong performance under multi-frame inputs.
-In contrast, the proposed MASM does not rely on dense temporal modeling or additional video-level modules; instead, it effectively captures forgery traces using only single-frame images, while still consistently surpassing StA in overall performance.
-This further validates the robustness and effectiveness of MASM for cross-domain deepfake detection.